Skip to content

 Sorting a linked list using the bubble sort algorithm

-In a bubble to sort a linked list that has n items, we need to iterate over the list n-1 times. like in the example we have a list of 5 items then we need to iterate over the list for 4 times.
+In a bubble sort algorithm to sort a linked list that has n items, we need to iterate over the list n-1 times.
+Like in the example, we have a list of 5 items, then we need to iterate over the list for 4 times.

 sorting a Linked list Data structures